pprugger/vmail-admin/README.md

 # How to contribute

-Create new issues if you find bugs or want to a new features.
-Pull requests are very welcomed.
+Create new issues if you find bugs or want to add new features.
+Pull requests are very welcome.

 # License